anentropic/hft2ane/README.md

 - **BERT** (TODO: EncoderDecoderModel support, needs translatedcross-attention implementation)
 - **RoBERTa** (TODO: CausalLM and EncoderDecoderModel support)

-TODO: export of `*ForMultipleChoice` models is currently failing in all cases, an issue at JIT tracing step.
+TODO: export of `*ForMultipleChoice` models is currently failing in all cases, an issue at JIT tracing step (turns out `model.dummy_inputs` is insufficient for this use case).

+EncoderDecoderModels are also a problem for HF `exporters` project - they [resort](https://github.com/huggingface/exporters/blob/main/src/exporters/coreml/__main__.py#L54) to exporting separate 'encoder' and 'decoder' .mlpackage files, which I guess you can then glue together yourself with a [CoreML pipeline](https://apple.github.io/coremltools/source/coremltools.models.html#module-coremltools.models.pipeline).

+#### NOTE

+Only PyTorch models are supported.

 ### Results